Aluminum parts and ready-made boat hulls

 “We have here, however, a great community of workers.
 I enjoy being a part of it and I enjoy my job as well.”, Mika says.
 And in that Mika is responsible for drawing up a schedule for the work, purchasing materials for the aluminum -department, drawing up a list of work to be done, documentation of the work, conducting required inspections, and other things among that.
 The job is versatile like Mika says.

 There is nothing unusual about the fact that Mika does not have schooling that would have directly led him to his current job at Kewatec.

 “I left vocational school as a certified plumber.
-However, I did completely different type of work after coming home from the army.
-At first, I worked as a truck-driver for my father’s logistics company, so I mainly drove loads of foodstuff back and forth between my hometown Veteli and Helsinki.”
+However, I did a completely different type of work after coming home from the army.
+At first, I worked as a truck driver for my father’s logistics company, so I mainly drove loads of foodstuff back and forth between my hometown Veteli and Helsinki.”